sunga12/Awesome-books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank my coding partners to support me when I got stuck and my code reviewers for the advice.
+I would like to thank my coding partner for the support when I got stuck and my code reviewers for the advice.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>